Managing your health: a guide for people living with HIV

 Food labels contain important information about what is contained in the foods we eat.
 Read the fine print on cans, bags and bottles in order to know more about what you are eating.
 This information will help you to avoid or reduce the amount of saturated fats, trans fats, simple carbohydrates and other things that are not healthy in your diet.

-When you have HIV, you tend to need a lot of protein in your diet.
+Protein is another important part of your diet.
 Protein helps your body produce hormones, enzymes, cell structures and parts of the immune system.
 Protein also helps build and maintain lean muscle mass.
 Proteins are found in all meats, fish and shellfish, eggs, legumes (beans and peas), peanut and nut butters, nuts and seeds, milk products, including cheese and yoghurt, and soy products such as tofu and soy milk.

 It is important to note that certain medical conditions such as kidney disease can be made worse if you eat too much protein, so be sure to talk with your doctor or nutritionist about his or her recommendations for the amount of protein you should be eating.